ksadangrit/movies_industry/README.md

 It's noticeable that in certain genres with only a few movies, the absence of budget data constitutes 100% of the entries.
 However, even in genres with thousands of movies, the percentage of entries with missing budget data ranges from 16% to 42%.
 These percentages are significant, indicating that the lack of budget data isn't limited to specific genres.

-Furthermore, when examining the gross earnings from the rows with missing budget values, it becomes evident that over half of them generate revenue exceeding $1 million, with some top movies generating close to $1 billion.
+Furthermore, when examining the revenue earnings from the rows with missing budget values, it becomes evident that over half of them generate revenue exceeding $1 million, with some top movies generating close to $1 billion.
 These figures are substantial, highlighting that eliminating movies with missing values would result in misleading conclusions.
 Therefore, the best approach for handling these missing values is to impute them.

-We'll also impute the missing values in the `gross` column, even though they only account for 2.47% of the dataset.
+We'll also impute the missing values in the `revenue` column, even though they only account for 2.47% of the dataset.
 This will be beneficial for our analysis to do so as these columns are typically used together for calculations and analyses, particularly in assessing profitability.

 ### Creating a box plot for data distribution:
 We'll construct a box plot based on the five-number summary.
 Although Google Sheets doesn't require the median for a box plot, we'll calculate both the mean and median for comparison.